Sea Kayaking WA’s Cape to Cape

 We camped nestled out of the breeze in the dunes, and Rob prepared a sensational curry.
 The morning was windless; it was time to cover some distance!

 On the approach into Hamelin Bay, a pod of dolphins joined us.
-Sea kayaking is quiet and relatively slow; which means dolphins and seals are often curious, it’s one of the highlights of travelling like this.
+Sea kayaking is usually quiet and relatively slow; which means dolphins and seals are often curious, it’s one of the highlights of travelling like this.

 Further north, the wind returned.
 This time it was from the south-west, a tailwind.
 At first, it gave us some assistance with our sails.
 It quickly strengthened, and we were soon covering ground at pace, in challenging, yet exciting conditions.